The sections below will guide you step-by-step through the application process. We want to make this process as simple and easy as possible for you.

 We can use one or more of the following to verify in state residence:

-Please see our Residency Policy for details and full list of acceptable proof of residency documentation.
+Note: See Verification of Georgia Residency page for details and full list of acceptable proof of residency documentation.

 All Lawful Presence and Georgia Residency Documents can be mailed to: